antelif/Lending-Library-API/README.md

 - <b>Book Copies:</b> Each book has some copies for lending.
 Customers cannot borrow the books directly, rather a list of book copies.
     - Add new book copies.
+    - Update the state of existing book copies.
 - <b>Customer:</b> The customer that will borrow books.
     - Add new customer
     - Get a customer by their id